stavsetty/stavsetty.github.io/index.md

-## Welcome to Stav's Portfolio
-Stav Setty
+## Stav Setty

-Student | Univeristy of Georgia

-I am currently a junior at the [University of Georgia](http://www.uga.edu)
+I am currently a junior at the [University of Georgia](http://www.uga.edu) studying [Management Information Systems](http://www.terry.uga.edu/undergraduate/majors/management-information-systems) as well as an Entrepreneurship certificate.

-ss92090@uga.edu
+## Contact Me
+Feel free to email me with any questions you may have or just to say hello! ss92090@uga.edu

 Some projects I have worked on: